aws-amplify/docs/docs/start/getting-started/fragments/angular/setup.md

 ### Internet Explorer 11 (IE11) Support:

-In order for Angular apps to work on IE11, you need to add the follow to your `src/polyfills.ts` file as well:
+In order for Angular apps to work on IE11, you need to add the following to your `src/polyfills.ts` file as well:

 ```javascript
 import 'core-js/es6/typed';